Susan, RPT / Director

 Stacey has attended numerous continuing education courses specific to myofascial techniques for the lumbar and pelvic regions, advanced exercise programs for frail elderly, therapeutic taping for manual therapy, and rehabilitation for the post surgical orthopaedic patient.
 Stacey is also a Certified Clinical Instructor.

-Prior to working at OCSI, she worked at Good Samaritan Hospital's Inpatient Rehabilitation Department for 7 years.
+Prior to working at OCSI, she worked at an Inpatient Rehabilitation Department for 7 years.
 Stacey has also worked in the nursing home setting and has extensive home health physical therapy experience.

 Stacey knew at a young age that she wanted to pursue a career in healthcare.
 Her grandmother experienced a broken arm and received physical therapy.
 At that time, she realized that she wanted to help others in her career.
 She enjoys her job because she gets to spend one on one time with her patients.
 She enjoys getting to know them personally, which helps to gain a deeper understanding of the problems they are experiencing.